onnx/onnx/docs/TestCoverage.md

 </details>

+### Transpose
-### TransposeThere are 2 test cases, listed as following:
+There are 2 test cases, listed as following:
 <details>
 <summary>all_permutations</summary>